 Bonus content that works for new or potential readers is valuable, because it helps establish that personal connection.

-Indie authors need to always be focused on their personal connections with fans, because that’s what helps sell future titles.
+Indie authors need to always be focused on developing book promotion ideas that strengthen their personal connections with fans, because that’s what helps sell future titles.

 One way to do this is to not be stingy with previews and excerpts.

 As indie authors, you can’t miss an opportunity to show them WHY they want to read your books.